jguhlin/minimap2-rs/README.md

 * Let me know pain points

 # Pain Points
-Probably not freeing C memory somewhere.... expect crashes
+Probably not freeing C memory somewhere....
+Not sure yet, if so it's just leaking a little...

 # Next things todo
 * Print other tags so we can have an entire PAF format